HomeResourcesBlogCVSA Roadcheck 2026: Compliance and safety tips

 • Any observable defects

-1. And for hazmat situations, make sure that:
+8. For hazmat situations, make sure that:

 • Placards are not damaged or missing and are on all four sides of the vehicle

-• A current Emergency Response Guide (ERG) is present in the cab
+• A current emergency response guide (ERG) is present in the cab

 • Your shipping paper is accurate and contains: